largehadroncollider/defcon-guide/DEF CON Guide.md

 People get sweaty in the desert, and that can lead to some serious body odor.
 Be a good citizen and save everyone’s olfactory senses by showering regularly and wearing deodorant and clean clothing (2 pairs of underwear a day makes everything nicer).
 The nerd funk on day two can choke a donkey.

 You’ll want at least 1 form of sweat defense per day cause it’s approximately at least a million degrees even at midnight.
 If you are a sweaty person, the kinda expensive [Thompson Tees](https://thompsontee.com/) actually somehow fucking work 100%</shill>.
-If you have hyperhidrosis (excessive sweating), get [prescription strength antiperspirant](https://www.amazon.com/gp/product/B01JB1MUNI).
+If you have hyperhidrosis (excessive sweating), get [prescription strength antiperspirant](https://www.amazon.com/gp/product/B01JB1MUNI) or [SweatBlock](https://www.amazon.com/SweatBlock-Antiperspirant-Clinical-Strength-Reduce/dp/B002PQ8BQM).
 They work amazingly well (and will irritate your underarms with prolonged use but they’re perfect for when you only need it for 3 days).
 Or buy the magic undershirts, your call.

 ## Foot Care